 While there is no known specific cure for misophonia and little rigorous (controlled studies) research regarding effective treatments, there are a number of approaches that tend to be used with some apparent success.
 Tinnitus retraining therapy (TRT) entails teaching people with misophonia how to improve their ability to tolerate certain noises.
 Cognitive behavioral therapy involves changing the negative thoughts that may contribute to the patient's suffering.
 Another treatment involves adding background noise to the person's environment in an effort to help them ignore their triggers for negative reactions.
 Fans and "white noise" machines along with behind the ear noise generators are some such sources of increasing background noise.
 Since it is thought that this illness develops at least partly as the result of the misophonia sufferer developing a conditioned response to certain noises, an approach that has had some success is the process of deconditioning people with this disorder.
 Specifically, this form of treatment involves pairing a positive experience with the misophonia trigger.

-What is the prognosis of misophonia?
 What are misophonia complications?

 Complications of misophonia include that the sufferer may become defensive against certain situations, changing their life to avoid experiences that may trigger symptoms.
 That can result in avoiding socializing with friends or family members, even avoiding sleeping in the same room as a spouse.
 Those issues can eventually result in problems succeeding in relationships, school, or employment.
 Fortunately, research indicates that more than 80% of misophonia sufferers can experience significant relief from symptoms if treated.

 - Scans Show Brain Changes in People With Long COVID